Dental Care is Critical to your Pet's Health

 What does my pet get for a "routine cleaning" at North Central Animal Hospital?

 * A dental pre-screening consultation is needed to stage the degree of dental disease, review your pet's history, and schedule the dental procedure.
-The cost for a physical examination and consult with one of our veterinarians is only $51.
 During National Dental Month in February, there are several options for discounts and savings.
 Please call us for details.

 Presurgical bloodwork is recommended for all pets, but a preanesthesia profile is required for pets 7 years or older, and must be done within 30 days of the dental treatment.

 Proof of current vaccinations, including Rabies (dogs & cats) and DHP(dogs) or RCP(cats) are required prior to scheduling the dental services.
 Rabies vaccines here are only $5!

 * Pre-anesthetic examination by a licensed veterinarian with special advanced training in pet dental health

 * A designated animal technician ("pet nurse") for the day